Ravikiran0405/2020-04-27-Ravi/readme.md

 -status -- tell you what is going on.
 -add -- This command moves the file to what is called a staging area.
 This has NOT saved a version
         of the file yet.
 Next step is commit.
+-commit -- commits the file from staging area.